Gōgen Yamaguchi: Gōjū-Kai spreads throughout the western world

 By 1966, his organization comprised more than 200 dojo and clubs and 60,000 members within the Gōjū-kai system.

 His most notable students included Yamamoto Gonnohyoue and Yamaguchi Gosei.
-Another notable student was Mas Oyama who attained 8th Dan under Yamaguchi Gogen before starting his own style the Kyokushin-kai.
+Another notable student was Mas Oyama who attained 8th Dan under Yamaguchi before starting his own style, Kyokushin.

 In Australia, Paul Starling (the most senior Caucasian pupil graded by Gōgen Yamaguchi in his lifetime) and now 8th Dan Hanshi, had been training with Gōgen's first Australian student Mervyn Oakley who opened his Sydney Goju Kai School in 1963.

 Contributions to Budō

 Gōgen Yamaguchi's contributions to Gōjū-ryū karate-dō and to karate-dō in general have been enormous.
 Under his leadership and guidance the International Karate-dō Gōjū-kai Association (I.K.G.A) has developed and thrived.
 The organization has increased in popularity both in Japan and other Asian and Western countries throughout the world.
 By 2008 there were approximately 60-70 countries teaching the Gōjū-kai karate-dō principles and training methods.
 Gōgen Yamaguchi succeeded in unifying all the karate schools in Japan into a single union which resulted in the formation of The Federation of All Japan Karate-dō Organization (F.A.J.K.O.) in 1964.
 The Kokusai Budō Renmei - (The International Martial Arts Federation) in Japan, whose chairman was Prince Higashikuni of the Japanese Imperial Family appointed Yamaguchi as a Shihan - master of that organisation's karate-dō division.
 Yamaguchi added to the Gōjū system the Taikyoku kata forms, - training methods for the beginner students to prepare them for the more advanced kata.

 It has been argued that never before has a single man had such profound effect on the development and propagation of karate-dō'.
 (De Jong, Ingo, 1989).
 Goju-Kai Karate-do Hard and Soft in Harmony - Volume 1.
 Sweden, Jakobsbergs Tryckeri AB.

 Gōgen Yamaguchi visited Sydney and Melbourne, Australia on two occasions, in 1970 and 1972.